open-cli-tools/concurrently/CONTRIBUTING.md

 ## Code Format & Linting

 Code format and lint checks are performed locally when committing to ensure the changes align with the configured rules of this repository.
-This happens with the help of the tools [simple-git-hooks](https://github.com/toplenboren/simple-git-hooks) and [lint-staged](https://github.com/okonet/lint-staged) which are automatically installed and configured on `npm install` (no further steps required).
+This happens with the help of the tools [simple-git-hooks](https://github.com/toplenboren/simple-git-hooks) and [lint-staged](https://github.com/okonet/lint-staged) which are automatically installed and configured on `pnpm install` (no further steps required).

 In case of problems, a corresponding message is displayed in your terminal.
 Please fix them and then run the commit command again.